 When a module named spam is imported, the interpreter first searches for a built-in module with that name.
 If not found, it then searches for a file named spam.py in a list of directories given by the variable sys.path. sys.path is initialized from these locations:

-- the directory containing the input script (or the current directory). - PYTHONPATH (a list of directory names, with the same syntax as the shell variable PATH). - the installation-dependent default.
+- The directory containing the input script (or the current directory when no file is specified). - PYTHONPATH (a list of directory names, with the same syntax as the shell variable PATH). - The installation-dependent default.